HangingBallsack/Notes/INF226_notes.md

 3. Monitoring
 4. Response

-## Securing development and deplayment
+## Securing development and deployment
 Security is important during development:
 - An attacker who can modify the source code can make his own back-doors
 - How can we trust third pary libraries and APIs?